8 Religious Charities Helping With Back-To-Back Hurricane Recovery Efforts

 The Christian charity is no stranger to reducing tremendous suffering and damage in communities all over the world.
 After Helene tore through much of the South — including the group’s headquarters in Boone, North Carolina — Samaritan’s Purse organizers had to find a way to help others as well as themselves.

-On its website, the charity said “we are doing tree work, mudding out homes, removing debris, and tarping roofs” across sites in North Carolina.
-They also sais that heavy equipment is being used to clear private driveways and private roads.
+On its website, the charity said, “We are doing tree work, mudding out homes, removing debris, and tarping roofs” across sites in North Carolina.
+It also said that heavy equipment is being used to clear private driveways and private roads.
 In some areas, we are also offering water and potable water to the community.”

 Franklin Graham, president of Samaritan’s Purse, said, “Our hearts break for all those who have been devastated by Hurricane Helene.
 People have lost their homes, roads are washed out, millions are without power, and some have even lost loved ones — so many of our neighbors are hurting.
 We're thankful that we can respond and help in Jesus' Name.
 Please pray for these families and for our teams that are working in some of the hardest-hit areas across the Southeast.”